kyg0910/Lipschitz-Continuous-Autoencoders-in-Application-to-Anomaly-Detection/README.md

 ## Reproducibility

-The results of the proposed method and Deep SVDD are reproducible while that of ALAD is not.
-For Deep SVDD and ALAD, we adopt and modified codes published by [1] and [2], respectively.
-Both codes were not reproducible when GPU is used, so we revised the code to guarantee reproducibility.
-The modified Deep SVDD implementation gives consistent results in the system environment we elaborated in 'Dependency'.
-In contrast, the code from ALAD work is built in TensorFlow of low version, so reproducibility can not be achieved.
-We tried to reduce oscilations as small as possible.
+The results of the proposed method and Deep SVDD are reproducible, while those of ALAD are not.
+For Deep SVDD and ALAD, we adopted and modified the codes published by [1] and [2], respectively.
+Initially, both codes were not reproducible when a GPU was used, so we revised the code to ensure reproducibility.
+The modified Deep SVDD implementation yields consistent results in the system environment detailed in the 'Dependency' section.
+In contrast, the code from the ALAD work, which is built on an older version of TensorFlow, does not achieve reproducibility.
+We attempted to minimize oscillations as much as possible.
 For details about the reproducibility issue in TensorFlow, please refer https://github.com/NVIDIA/tensorflow-determinism.

 ## Dependency